Mobile cheque deposits: A guide for 2024

 Loan scam

 In this scenario, you may be offered a fake loan and tricked into depositing a fake cheque into your bank account.
-Alternatively, the scammer may request your mobile banking login details so they can mobile deposit the cheque into your account.
+Alternatively, the scammer may request your mobile banking login details, so they can mobile deposit the cheque into your account.

 Be sure to research any lender thoroughly to make sure they’re legitimate.
-These days, most lenders can send you your loan funds by e-Transfer or direct deposit.
+These days, most lenders can send you loan funds by e-Transfer or direct deposit.

 Romance scam